 Myth 6: Children with a Traumatic Brain Injury make a better recovery.

 There are theories that children can better recover from a Traumatic Brain Injury due to the developing and changing nature of the brain.
 However, this is not true.
 Because a child’s brain is still developing, it can be difficult to see the full extent of their injuries.
 It can be several years before the full impacts of the injury can be recognised and impairments in the child’s development are noticed.

 Myth 7: A mild Traumatic Brain Injury is not permanent.

 Many people argue that if someone sustains a mild Traumatic Brain Injury, they will recover fully from their injuries.
 This is untrue.
-The effects of a Traumatic Brain Injury can be far reaching and last for a long period of time.
-Someone with a Traumatic Brain Injury can suffer with symptoms from a few weeks, to several years, to the rest of their life, and no one person’s recover is the same.
+The effects of a Traumatic Brain Injury can be far-reaching and last for a long period of time.
+Someone with a Traumatic Brain Injury can suffer from symptoms from a few weeks, to several years, to the rest of their life, and no one person’s recovery is the same.

 Myth 8: Mild Traumatic Brain Injuries are not debilitating.

 A mild Traumatic Brain Injury can have a huge effect on someone’s life.
 People can differ in the severity of the symptoms they experience, but these symptoms can result in an inability to work, a disruption in their family life and their relationships and a complete change in the way they live their life.